What Is Pleurectomy/Decortication?

 - Age: Younger patients may be better able to survive P/D and recover more quickly.

-- Mesothelioma cell type: Epithelioid mesothelioma patients respond better to surgery and other treatment than those with other cell types.
+- Mesothelioma cell type: Epithelioid mesothelioma patients respond better to surgery and other treatment than those with a different cell type (histology).
 Some doctors argue that sarcomatoid mesothelioma patients do not benefit from surgery.

 - Mesothelioma stage: P/D is far more likely to be effective if all visible cancer tumors are surgically removed.
 Late-stage mesothelioma may have progressed too far to be effectively removed through P/D.